Skip to main content

 withClientKeyPath(path)Sets the path to the client private key

-withVerbose(verbose)Enables verbose logging (equivalent to setting SIXPACK_VERBOSE=true)
+withVerbose(verbose)Enables verbose low-level Temporal and Rust runtime logging (equivalent to setting SIXPACK_VERBOSE=true)

 withGenerators(...items)Registers generator items